BRST symmetry and fictitious parameters: The BRST symmetry in QED and the fictitious parameters

-are possible due the BRST symmetry because the parameter involved, $g$, does not contribute to the transition amplitude and thus no physical quantity will depend on these fictitious parameter.
-So we have a variational method of inserting dummy parameter such that does not contribute to physics.
+are possible due the BRST symmetry because the parameter involved, $g$, does not contribute to the transition amplitude.
+Now the independence of the physics by the t'Hooft parameter $g$ was see, for example, in the cancelation when we compute the first correction to photon propagator in the momentum representation by Feynman rules\cite{Nash}.